 Questions OCC TV Foreshadowed changes?
-9. (a) Content regulation Including local content quotas, content control and insertion of classification and other content labels into international feeds OCC TV has no content quotas and little content regulation.
-Obscenity laws apply to OCC TV.
-OCCs predominately rely on self-regulation.
-They voluntarily use the same content rating systems as television and the film industry.
-For television programmes, OCCs typically adhere to the TV Parental Guidelines.
-For movies, OCCs typically use Motion Picture Association's recommended content advisories.
-Content labels are completely voluntary, carry no legal weight, and do not have to be inserted into international content.
-No significant changes expected.
+Online tobacco ads are not explicitly banned, however, many publishers refuse to air them.
+Ads for controlled substances are banned.
+Consumer groups have asked the FTC to investigate OCC services for advertising unsuitable material to children.
+9. (a) Content regulation Including local content quotas, content control and insertion of classification and other content labels into international feeds No significant changes expected.
 9. (b) Content regulation Including languages, dubbing/subtitling and captioning FCC requires closed captioning of full-length videos previously shown on TV in the US and posted online on the OCC's own website or apps.
 No closed captioning requirements for user generated content shown online (unless also previously shown on TV in the US), for websites/streams offered by foreign websites or previously exhibited on television outside the US-only, or for short clips or outtakes.
 There are conflicting court rulings on whether OCC providers must provide visual descriptions or closed captioning for content not previously aired on TV.8 No significant changes expected, but court cases could impose accessibility requirements for the visually or hearing impaired on OCCs.
 10. Programme supply restrictions Including must provide rules and other restrictions on exclusivity and anti-siphoning rules OCCs have no "must carry" or "must provide" requirements from the government.
 The supply of programming to OCCs is not constrained by regulation.
-There are no specific competition regulations for OCC TV.
-General antitrust laws, however, do apply.
 In October 2024, the National Association of Broadcasters again pushed the FCC to classify OCCs as MVPDs (and thus subject to the same must carry requirements as other MVPDs).
-However, the FCC has generally taken the position that the Cable Acts of 1984 and 1992 do not cover OCCs.
-Thus, it is likely that legislation will be needed before any change would be made.
+However, the FCC has generally

-Contrast Cullen v.
+&lt;sup>8 Contrast Cullen v.
 Netflix, Inc., 600 F. App'x 508 (9th Cir.
 2015) (holding that the ADA does not apply to Netflix) with Nat'l Ass'n of the Deaf v.
 Netflix, Inc., 869 F. Supp.
 2d 196 (D. Mass.
 2012) (holding that the ADA does apply to Netflix)